ssmirr/appdev-chapters/program-notes.md

 I wanted to point out a couple of things the code above.

-First, you may have noticed that we aren't using the primary syntax of `object.method`; it's just `method` all by itself.
+First, you may have noticed that we aren't using the primary syntax of `noun.verb`; it's just `verb` all by itself.
 Without going into too much detail, the reason for this is known as "syntactic sugar" — Ruby includes some niceties that allow us to type less.
-In reality, under the hood, it is always `object.method` going on[^self_puts].
+In reality, under the hood, it is always `noun.verb` going on[^self_puts].

 [^self_puts]:
     Okay fine, if you _must_ know the fully written out form of it, it's `self.send(:puts, "HELLO WORLD!")`.
 Happy now?
 You can try it out in a REPL; and we'll leave at that, for now.

 Second, when we discussed [Arguments](https://chapters.firstdraft.com/chapters/754#arguments-are-inputs){:target="_blank"}, we said that they always come within parentheses.
 That's not quite true.
-Ruby allows you to, optionally, omit the parentheses; so the following will also work:
+Ruby allows you to, optionally, leave out the parentheses; so the following will also work:

 ```ruby
 puts "HELLO WORLD!"
 ```

-And when you are roaming the internet, you will see this style often, especially in conjunction with `puts`.
+And when you are roaming the internet, you will see this style often, especially with `puts`.

 My advice to you is: you can drop the parentheses when you are `puts`ing, but other than that, always include them.
 They help to keep things clear, and they prevent order-of-operations errors.

-But yes, I like to `puts` **a lot** while I am programming.
+But yes, I like to `puts` _a lot_ while I am programming.
 One of my fundamental programming principles is **make the invisible visible** — don't try to _guess_ what's going on, find a way to _see_ what's going on. `puts` is an excellent tool for that, so I `puts` like crazy, almost every line sometimes while I am debugging.

 It can be tedious to wrap every line in parentheses, and it's convenient instead to just pop a `puts ` at the beginning of a line.
 So in this one case, I give you permission to omit the parentheses around arguments to a method.
 Enjoy!